ianivo-hash/ianivo-hash/README.md

 I am an Environmental Engineering student with a strong interest in Data Science.
 Passionate about technology, innovation, and digital transformation.

-## Currently Learning
-- Data Science and Analytics
-- IT Strategy and Governance
-- System Development and Software Engineering

 ## Languages & Tools

 ![Python](https://img.shields.io/badge/Python-Beginner-blue?logo=python&logoColor=white)